laggy-tux/tokyo-night-openbox/README.md

 personal tokyo night theming :)

 **note**:
-none of this are my own. all the credit goes to the creaters of the various files used in this rice
+none of this are my own. all the credit goes to the creaters of the various files used in this rice\

+**note(temp)**:
+the autosetup is not setup and will be done in the coming week

 *details*:
 > wm: openbox